Engaging Employers in Work-Based Learning

 Depending on the business or the time availability of the partner, they will be able to contribute in different ways.
 It’s important to emphasize that all engagement is valued.
 Some partners might be able to provide internship opportunities to students, while others might only be available to give occasional tours or classroom presentations.
 All of those experiences add value to students, so they should be welcomed and encouraged.

-The Fresno Unified School District created a checklist of involvement opportunities for potential business partners.
+For example, the Fresno Unified School District created a checklist of involvement opportunities for potential business partners.
 This not only makes getting involved easy, it shows that all forms of engagement are welcomed and valued.

 5. Align Students and Employee Mentors Based on Career Interests